KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-uptimekuma by MikeBishop](https://github.com/MikeBishop/MMM-uptimekuma)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `MMM-uptimekuma.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-uptimekuma.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

+### [MMM-uptimerobot by mrVragec](https://github.com/mrVragec/MMM-uptimerobot)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
 5. The branch name is 'master'.
-Consider renaming it to 'main'.

-### [MMM-uptimerobot by mrVragec](https://github.com/mrVragec/MMM-uptimerobot)

-1. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
-4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-UserPresenceToMQTT by olexs](https://github.com/olexs/MMM-UserPresenceToMQTT)